 A successful case could force GM to issue a recall to remove and replace any defective components and provide compensation for previous headlight repairs, as well as for the cars’ loss in value.

 October 10, 2019

 Attorneys working with ClassAction.org no longer need to hear from people who had problems with their Cadillac headlights.
 The information on this page is for reference only.
-Please view our open list of investigations here.
+If you have questions regarding your rights, please contact an attorney in your area.
+Our open list of investigations can be found here.

 Attorneys working with ClassAction.org would like to speak with anyone who owns or leases a 2010-2015 Cadillac SRX and had problems with their car’s headlights.

 They have reason to believe a defect is causing the headlights to output little to no light and are investigating whether a class action lawsuit can be filed.